kyavu/cse15l-lab-reports/lab-week5/labreport3.md

 }
 ```
-- This fix addresses the issue because it iterates up to `arr.length / 2` which would be half of the array and swaps the elements at the beginning and end of the array.
-The array is then reversed like the expected value of `{ 5, 4, 3, 2, 1 }`.
+- This fix addresses the issue because it iterates up to `arr.length / 2` (half of the array).
+Then, it switches the element at `[0]` and the element at `[4]` and so forth.
+It will be reversed like the expected value of `{ 5, 4, 3, 2, 1 }` once there are no more elements to swap.
 ---
 ## Part 2 - Researching Commands
 ---